liche-m/aws-terraform-modules/EventBridge/README.md

 - Creates an EventBridge Rule that is based on a Schedule Expression: `rate(5 minutes)`
 - The **Launch Type** parameter and **Capacity Provider Strategy** parameter is **mutually exclusive**.
 - There are 3 separate Task Definitions *(that each have their own specific configurations)* configured as event targets.
+- An IAM Role is created for EventBridge Rules with ECS targets.

   ```hcl
   module "multiple_ecs_rate" {